The Joan Crawford Chronicle

 While in Montreal, Joan also promotes "What Ever Happened To Baby Jane?" and her autobiography "A Portrait Of Joan".

-December 13: Joan attends the opening of a new Pepsi-Cola plant in Muncie, Indiana.
+December 13: Joan attends the dedication ceremony of a new Pepsi-Cola plant in Muncie, Indiana.

 © All original Joan Crawford research and original text herein is property of Webmaster Bryan Johnson and is copyright protected by the United States Copyright Act of 1976.
 Copyright © Bryan Johnson